International Tower Hill Mines (NYSEAMERICAN:THM) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a report issued on Tuesday morning.
-The firm issued a sell rating on the mining company’s stock.
+StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a report issued on Friday.
+The brokerage issued a sell rating on the mining company’s stock.

 International Tower Hill Mines Stock Performance